Wisconsin couple kept their children in makeshift cages, police say

 The children’s ages were not revealed.

 A witness told authorities the children were being abused and that one child was being held under a faucet while scalding hot or freezing water poured out, according to WEAU-TV.
-The witness also reportedly said the four adopted children at the same things everyday: a bologna and cheese sandwich.
+The witness also reportedly said the four adopted children ate the same things everyday: a bologna and cheese sandwich.

 The couple was being held on $20,000 bond and are due in court on Sept.
 6.